 The basic plan also comes with integrations for SalesForce, Hubspot, Zapier, and Marketo.
 Beyond that, however, you’ll have to get a custom quote for an enterprise plan.

 On the user side, InstaPage will make your landing pages exude professionalism.
-Part of this is the ability to add interactive widgets using custom code, which offer limitless possibilities.
+Part of this is the ability to add interactive widgets using custom code, which offers limitless possibilities.

 You’ll find multiple-stage forms too, which helps to segment your audience right at the point of capture.